glamod/marine_qc/docs/introduction.rst

 :func:`.do_position_check`
 ==========================

+Tests whether the latitiude-longitude position of the report is valid.

 Checks whether the latitude is in the range -90 to 90 degrees and that the longitude is in the range -180 to 360 degrees.

 :func:`.do_date_check`
 ======================

+Tests whether the date of the report is valid.

 Checks whether the date specified either as a Datetime object or by year, month, and day, is a valid date.
 If any component of the input is numerically invalid (Nan, None or similar) then the flag is set to 2, i.e. untestable